spyoungtech/FreeSimpleGUI/docs/index.md

 ### PySimpleGUIWeb (Remi based)

 For PySimpleGUIWeb programs you run using repl.it will automatically download and install the latest PySimpleGUIWeb from PyPI onto a virtual Python environment.
-All that is required is to type `import PySimpleGUIWeb` you'll have a Python environment up and running with the latest PyPI release of PySimpleGUIWeb.
+All that is required is to type `import PySimpleGUIWeb` you'll have a Python environment up and running with the latest PyPI release of FreeSimpleGUIWeb.

 ### Creating a repl.it project from scratch / troubleshooting

 To create your own repl.it PySimpleGUI project from scratch, first choose the type of Python virtual machine you want.
 For PySimpleGUI programs, choose the "Python with tkinter" project type.
 For PySimpleGUIWeb, choose the normal Python project.

 There have been times where repl.it didn't do the auto import thing.
-If that doesn't work for some reason, you can install packages by clicking on the package button on the left side of the interface, typing in the package name (PySimpleGUI or PySimpleGUIWeb) and install it.
+If that doesn't work for some reason, you can install packages by clicking on the package button on the left side of the interface, typing in the package name (PySimpleGUI or FreeSimpleGUIWeb) and install it.

 ### Why this is so cool (listen up Teachers, tutorial writers)